 “HYLF as youth-led organization will continue to commit in giving opportunities for young people especially young key population to create possibilities and change.”

 What’s next?
 Today we’re proud to announce the launch of our first Small Grant Programme of 2017 for youth-led initiatives addressing the needs of transgender youth, young people living with HIV and young people with disabilities living with HIV in countries from the Global South.
-Check out our Request for Proposals (RFP) for more information about eligibility criteria, grant amounts and application guidelines.

 Together, we shall bring the voice of young people and young key populations to the HIV response.
 Together we shall end HIV.